autoplot/documentation/javadoc/org/das2/qds/QFunction.md

-# org.das2.qds.QFunctionQFunctions try to recycle as much of the QDataSet interface as possible to
+# org.das2.qds.QFunction

- define functions.
+QFunctions try to recycle as much of the QDataSet interface as possible to define functions.
 Functions take N parameters as input and result in M parameter output.
 The N parameters are passed into value as a rank 1 bundle QDataSet, or rank 0 dataset when there is just one input.